Skip to content

 How Is Cryptocurrency Actually Stored?

 Cryptocurrencies are digital money.
-And being a form of money, it does make sense that tools used to store them are known as wallets.
+And, as a form of money, the tools used to store them are called wallets.
 But crypto wallets don’t work like your regular physical wallet, precisely because of the nature of cryptocurrencies and blockchain technology.
-Much more goes into ‘holding’ digital assets in a crypto wallet than putting fiat notes in a physical one.

 How is cryptocurrency stored